 So how do you deal with the aftermath, when you’re in a foreign country, continuing on the same journey alone which you had planned to do with a romantic partner in tow?

 Perhaps less insane human beings wouldn’t.
-They’d arrange their flight home and hide under their bed covers for a week.
-Trust me, that’s what I felt like doing.
+They’d arrange their flight home, take up therapy, and hide under their bed covers for a week.
+Bed seemed like a good option to me.

 But I’m stubborn.
 The accommodation was already booked and it was too late to cancel.
 This had started out as my own trip anyway – he’d just come along for the ride – and I was determined to reclaim it.
-To recover that power, independence and control over your life you can only achieve as a solo traveller.
+I figured I could easily recover that power, independence and control over your life you can only achieve as a solo traveller.

 5 insights from getting ditched by your romantic partner while on holiday